lf-edge/ekuiper/docs/en_US/operation/restapi/schemas.md

-The eKuiper REST api for schemas allows you to manage schemas, such as create, show, drop and describe rules
+The eKuiper REST api for schemas allows you to manage schemas, such as create, show, drop and describe schemas.

 ## Create a schema